Security Considerations for Multi-agent Systems: Security Threats, Risks, and Vulnerabilities Affecting AI Agent Systems

 RWA\_1\_117 - Workflow Transformation Through Method Chaining in Tool Graphs.
-Poisoned method output causes all downstream methods in workflow chains to operate on corrupted data.
+HTN method decomposition creates chains of methods where output of one method feeds input of another (method M1 produces subtasks that method M2 consumes).
+Tool workflows built on method chains inherit vulnerabilities from compromised methods.
+Poisoned method M1 producing malicious outputs causes all downstream methods (M2, M3, M4) in workflow chains to operate on corrupted data.
+In multi-agent ecosystems, compromised method affects all agents using that method in their workflows.
+Multi-agent distinction: Single-agent tool chains remain local; multi-agent shared method ecosystems enable attackers compromising one method affecting all agents incorporating that method in their workflows, creating ecosystem-wide cascade failures.~\cite{ar2509_25624, ar2604_04426, ar2603_00902}.

 RWA\_1\_118 - MCTS Tree Structure as Implicit Tool Dependency Graph.
-When MCTS planning trees are exposed for logging or debugging, the structure reveals implicit tool dependencies that attackers reverse-engineer to understand which tools agents plan to call in sequence.
+MCTS tree structure encodes action sequences and their relationships.
+When MCTS planning trees are exposed (for logging, debugging, or visualization), this structure reveals implicit tool dependencies.
+Attackers reverse-engineer tool orchestration patterns from tree structure, understanding which tools agents plan to call in sequence.
+This enables attacks targeting specific tool combinations or injection points at tool boundaries revealed by tree analysis.
+Multi-agent distinction: Single-agent MCTS trees remain private to one agent; multi-agent systems sharing trees for coordination enable attackers analyzing shared trees to identify cross-agent tool dependency patterns.~\cite{ar2406_12814, ar2503_09780, ar2603_11088}.